Felitaur Site

 - Why do we use ssh and not telnet?

-- How do you properly disconnect from our mcunix machine?
+- How do you properly disconnect from our Linux machine?

 - What is meant by the "flavors of UNIX/Linux"?
 And what flavor are we using